marekbojko/marekbojko.github.io/_pages/about.md

 ---

 Welcome to my website!
 I am a Pre-Doctoral Research Professional at the University of Chicago Booth with Milena Almagro and Thomas Wollmann.
 My research interests are in empirical IO, innovation, and market design.

+I will begin a Ph.D. in Economics at Yale University in the fall of 2023.